 Image.
 The casting type or quality you wish to convey and portray to the theatrical community.

 Rush Calls.
-A last minute call by an agency to an actor for an audition or a job.
+A last-minute call by an agency to an actor for an audition or a job.

 SAG-franchised.
 Status of an agent or agency that has signed papers with SAG and agrees to operate within SAG guidelines.

-Relevant Associations & Organizations
+Relevant Talent Agency Associations & Organizations

 Association of Talent Agents (ATA)